MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/mac-whatsnew.md

 > `mdatp --health` will be replaced with `mdatp health` in a future product update.

 - Fixed a bug where automatic sample submission was not marked as managed in the user interface
-- Added new settings for controlling the retention of items in the antivirus threat history.
-You can now [specify the number of days to retain items in the threat history](mac-preferences.md#antivirus-scan-history-retention-in-days) and [specify the maximum number of items in the scan history](mac-preferences.md#maximum-number-of-items-in-the-antivirus-scan-history)
+- Added new settings for controlling the retention of items in the antivirus scan history.
+You can now [specify the number of days to retain items in the scan history](mac-preferences.md#antivirus-scan-history-retention-in-days) and [specify the maximum number of items in the scan history](mac-preferences.md#maximum-number-of-items-in-the-antivirus-scan-history)
 - Bug fixes

 ## 101.06.63